January 30, 2018 7:02 am Leave your thoughts

-It’s got a bit of a reputation, of course – the bad boy of the Superfoods and supernutrients range, if you like!
+It’s got a bit of a reputation, of course – the bad boy of the Superfoods range, if you like!
 But is that deserved?
 We thought we’d take a quick look at the various uses of this soft yellow powder.

 What’s maca like?

 In its native region, maca is eaten whole, usually cooked.
 It may be roasted, mashed or boiled, liquidized, used in soup, stews and jams.
 The root may be ground to make a flour for bread or cakes, or fermented to produce a beer.
 The leaves can be eaten raw or cooked.
 In this country, it’s the powder we’re interested in.
 We import ground maca root, to use as a health supplement.
 The imported powder is derived from the cream-coloured roots (maca comes in a variety of colours), as these are particularly sweet.